 - LinkedIn Sales Navigator – Access LinkedIn Sales Navigator tools

-- Microsoft Exchange – keep Microsoft Exchange data in a two-way sync across apps
+- Microsoft Exchange – keep Microsoft Exchange data in two-way sync across apps

 - OrgChartHub – easy build customer org charts and create development plans